 Since this LU is meant to be used by a server-based transaction program (TP), this field should not be checked.

-To view an example screen with these values, see 3172 Local LU 6.2 Advanced.
+For more information about this configuration view, see AS/400 Local LU 6.2 Configuration Advanced example.

 LU session limit